 Medical Student Debt

-Physician supply is currently a direct result of the number of medical school graduates, but more graduates do not assure an increased supply of primary care physicians.
-Results from the National Resident Match Program (NRMP) indicate a relatively low interest in primary care residencies among U.S. medical school seniors.
+Physician supply is a direct result of the number of medical school graduates, but more graduates do not assure an increased supply of primary care physicians.
+The 2018 National Resident Match Program (NRMP) showed the highest number of family medicine matches ever.
+However, just 12% of allopathic and osteopathic seniors combined choose family medicine as their specialty.

 A lack of interest in primary care fields can be attributed to various social and cultural factors; however, the biggest deterrent for medical students tends to be mere economics.
-The average Michigan medical student graduates with a debt of $160,000, which is about equal to the median salary of a primary care physician and causes many medical students to pass over primary care in favor of more lucrative specialties.
+The average Michigan medical student graduates with a debt of around $190,000, which is just shy of the median salary of a primary care physician and causes many medical students to pass over primary care in favor of more lucrative specialties.
+Loan forgiveness programs greatly help medical students choose primary care specialties like family medicine.

 Michigan State Loan Repayment Program

-Loan forgiveness programs greatly help medical students choose primary care specialties like family medicine.
 The Michigan State Loan Repayment Program (MSLRP) provides loan forgiveness and scholarship opportunities to eligible primary care providers who agree to practice in a designated health professional shortage area for a specified period of time.
-The program assists employers with recruitment and retention of providers at practice sites with any Health Professional Shortage Area (HPSA) score, and employers are required to make a 50 percent contribution to their providers' loan repayment contracts.
-The MSLRP has successfully placed hundreds of providers in underserved areas, many of which are family physicians.
+The program assists employers with recruitment and retention of providers at practice sites with any Health Professional Shortage Area (HPSA) score, and employers are required to make a 50% contribution to their providers' loan repayment contracts.
+The MSLRP has successfully placed hundreds of providers, including family physicians, in underserved areas of the state.

-MSLRP receives funding from federal (through the National Health Service Corps), state and local/private sources; however, the mix depends on the year and the budget environment.
-From 2009 to 2013, the program did not receive any state funding; instead it relied on federal and local/private support.
-In Fiscal Year (FY) 2013, the program received a $500,000 general fund appropriation.
+MSLRP receives funding from National Health Service Corps, State of Michigan, and local/private sources; however, the mix depends on the year and the budget environment.

 National Health Service Corps

-The National Health Service Corps (NHSC) is a federal program operated by the Health Resources and Services Administration (HRSA).
-It primarily provides financial assistance—through loan forgiveness and scholarships—to primary care providers who agree to practice in a designated health professional shortage area for two years.
-The program assists employers with recruitment and retention of providers at practice sites with higher Health Professional Shortage Area (HPSA) scores.
+National Health Service Corps (NHSC) is a federal program operated by the Health Resources and Services Administration (HRSA).
+It primarily provides financial assistance—through loan forgiveness and scholarships—to primary care providers who agree to practice in a designated health professional shortage area for a minimum of two years.
+The program helps employers recruit and retain providers at practice sites with higher Health Professional Shortage Area (HPSA) scores.
 In Michigan, NHSC operates in collaboration with MSLRP.

 - Medical Opportunities in Michigan